Korfball in Wales: History

+Wales is now among the top 25 countries competing in the sport.

 By year

 League competitions

 During the winter season, korfball is played indoors and is formally organised by the WKA.
 In the summer, a social outdoor summer league takes place known as "Korf-Lite", utilising half court matches between teams of four players, instead of the standard eight.

 Welsh Korfball League

 The Welsh Korfball League (WKL) was formed in 2007 after the EKL was disbanded.
-It has been the regular competition in Wales ever since.
+It has been the regular competition in Wales since.
 Beginning in the 2016/17 season, higher level teams stopped competing simultaneously in both the WKL and English leagues.

 By year

 Western Regional League

 The top Welsh teams participate in England Korfball's Western Regional League (WRL), against teams from the South and South West of England.
 A merger of Cardiff clubs (City, Dragons, and Raptors) competed for one year as Cardiff Celts.
-Currently, Cardiff City 1 & 2, and Cardiff Raptors 1 compete in the league.
+Currently, Cardiff Raptors 1 & 2, and Cardiff City 1 compete in the league.